 Tip: The West Rim is the most popular backpacking trail in the park and makes an incredible day of hiking!
 This is a great way to escape the crowds on the main Zion trails.
 The remote wilderness setting of this hike makes it appropriate for experienced hikers that are looking for a long day on the trail.

 Time: 1-2 hours

 Description: The Watchman is a fairly easy trail that begins at the Visitor Center and concludes at a great view spot on the bench above.
 The trail is named due to the excellent view it provides of the Watchman, the prominent peak near the mouth of Zion Canyon.

 Tip: This trail is fully exposed to the sun and is best enjoyed during the early morning hours while this side of the cliffs are still shaded.
 Though admittedly not the most spectacular trail in the park, the Watchman is a great hike for those short on time as it requires not shuttle ride.
 It is less crowded than other Zion hikes making it a good option on busy days in the park.

 Description: Observation Point provides hikers with one of the most breathtaking views that Zion has to offer.
 Beginning at Weeping Rock, hikers wind their way up many switchbacks, gaining 2,100 ft of elevation.
 The trail makes its way through a sculpted section of slot canyon before opening up to sweeping views of the east section of the park.
 From the top of the mesa, it’s just a short, flat hike out to the point.

-3. Hidden Canyon
+10. Hidden Canyon (Currently Closed)

 Time: 3-6 hours